mncrowe/mncrowe.github.io/_pages/codes.md

 ### [Spectral Methods for Coastal Trapped Waves](https://github.com/mncrowe/CTWSpectralMethods.m)

 This MATLAB code uses spectral methods to determine coastal-trapped wave solutions in the presence of complicated bottom topography, stratification and background flow.
 The method and applications are outlined [here](https://arxiv.org/abs/2406.07199) in joint work with [Ted Johnson](https://www.ucl.ac.uk/~ucaherj/).
-I am looking to implement this method in an open source language, contact me if this is something you'd find useful.
+I have implemented an open source version of this code in Julia as [CTWSolve.jl](https://github.com/mncrowe/CTWSolve.jl).
+The Julia version includes additional features not included in the original MATLAB version, such as viscosity/diffusivity, and will be updated in the future.
+Let me know if you're interested in contributing to this project.

 ### [GeophysicalFlows.jl](https://github.com/FourierFlows/GeophysicalFlows.jl)